schrodingerspet/schrodingerspet/README.md

 ## 👨‍🎓 About Me

 Greetings, quantum coders!
-Like the infamous feline above, you've stumbled upon the GitHub repository of a 2nd-year computer engineering student existing in a superposition of coding brilliance and utter confusion.
+I'm Aditya Akolkar, also known as @schrodinderspet in the GitHub realm.
+Like the infamous feline above, I exist in a superposition of coding brilliance and utter confusion as a 2nd-year computer engineering student.
 My projects are simultaneously functional and broken until you run them on your machine.

 ## 🚀 Schrödinger's Skill Set

 - Superposition Debugging (bugs exist in all states until observed)
 - Cat-Static Analysis (code is both clean and messy until reviewed)
 - Quantum Commenting (comments that explain everything and nothing)
-- Feline-Driven Development (letting my cat walk on the keyboard for inspiration)
+- Feline-Driven Development (letting the metaphorical cat walk on my keyboard for inspiration)

 ## 📊 GitHub Stats